babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

-2021.1.30 - merged PR #333, option to enter custom debounce delay value, thanks @goran-zdjelar
+2021.1.31 - merged PR #333, option to enter custom debounce delay value, thanks @goran-zdjelar, add duplicate tab keyboard shortcut, add 2 new group commands `/g` to search current tabs group only and `/group` to create groups and move tabs into groups

 2020.9.8 - merged pull request #330, fix for issue that some undefined elements, thanks @jaekyeom (refs #326).